jmuganga54/Web-Dev-BootCamp/section-4-Introduction-to-CSS/README.md

 ## Keywords & Notes
 ### [Getting started with CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/Getting_started)
-In this article we (link above] take a simple HTML document and apply CSS to it, learning some practical things about the language along the way.
+In this article (link above] takes a simple HTML document and apply CSS to it, learning some practical things about the language along the way.

 ### [How CSS is structured](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/How_CSS_is_structured)
-The link above will you how CSS is structured
+The link above shows how how CSS is structured

 ### [How CSS works](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/How_CSS_works)
 In this lesson(link above) we will take a look at how a browser takes CSS and HTML and turns that into a webpage.